Kn0tzer/HBoard/README.md

 A web based iOS jailbreak alternative, providing tweak injection to a recreation of the iOS homescreen in HTML

+https://hboard.netlify.app - Will not work on PC or without the (currently unreleased) setup Shortcut

 ## Already Added:

 Last updated Jan/13/2025